 The ULTRA™ units are colorimetric, disposable testers that in one step detect & identify trace or bulk HME and HME precursors, using not only a color change but a color pattern.
 Currently four models in the ULTRA™ range: ULTRA 1B6: nitro-aromatic, aliphatic, nitrate; ULTRA 246: ammonium nitrate & chlorate; ULTRA 236: urea nitrate & ammonium nitrate; ULTRA 459: chlorate, perchlorate & peroxide.

-This incredibly small Raman handheld analyzer identifies illicit narcotics, controlled drugs, explosives materials, pharmaceutical ingredients and a wide range of unknown substances.
+HandyRam II™ Raman spectrometer identifies illicit narcotics, controlled drugs, explosives materials, pharmaceutical ingredients and a wide range of unknown substances.
 Thousands of compounds are available in FFI’s spectral libraries.
 It also analyzes and reports the components of mixtures.

 Fast, Easy TLC Analysis for Field and Laboratory

-Thin Layer Chromatography (TLC) is ideal for rapid presumptive identification, which—when used in conjunction with color tests or other field analytical methods—gives the end user a lot more information about the explosive compound(s) in question.
+Spot.On.ID™ brings Thin Layer Chromatography (TLC) to the field in a practical, simple to use format.
+It is ideal for rapid, low-cost identification, which—when used in conjunction with color tests or other field analytical methods—gives the end user a lot more information about the explosive compound(s) in question.
 TLC is inexpensive, practical, and gives valuable chemical information including identification of compounds in a mixture and establishing the purity of a substance—forensics labs routinely use TLC for these reasons.
 Winner of the R&D100 Award it tests forensic samples to identify explosives, illicit drugs, insecticides on surfaces, liquids and solids with greater power than other presumptive analyses and it works in a complementary way to color tests.